 Check your battery, engine, and tire pressure and tread.
 Fill up or change your oil, coolant, brake fluid, and windshield wiper fluid too.

 You might also want to consider switching to winter tires–especially if you qualify for the MPI Winter Tire Program, which allows you to take out a loan up to $2,000 per vehicle for snow tires and associated costs.
-Check out our best ways to hack the program here.

 If all that sounds like too much work (or if you have no idea how to do those things), schedule a service appointment with a family dealership like us.
 We’ll take care of your car from head to toe.